greninger-lab/revica-strm/README.md

 - Influenza B virus (IBV)
 - Human adenovirus (HAdV)

+## Databases
 This tool includes two example reference databases usable for assembly:

+#### general respiratory viruses
-- `assets/ref.fa`: a general purpose database containing sequences for the above viruses
+- `assets/ref.fa`: a general purpose database containing sequences for the aforementioned supported viruses

+#### influenza only
 - `assets/flu.fasta`: the database used in the [Andersen Lab's avian influenza project](https://github.com/andersen-lab/avian-influenza)

+This database has been supplemented with recent influenza A H5, H1N1 and H3N1 strains, as well as Influenza B, across all available species collected from 2023-2024.

 ## Workflow
 ![Workflow](revica_workflow_diagram.png)

 ## Usage - REVICA

+REVICA is built to be run via NextFlow and Docker from the cloud.
+Cloning this repo is only necessary if you want the databases or test data.

 - Install [`Nextflow`](https://www.nextflow.io/docs/latest/getstarted.html#installation)
 - Install [`Docker`](https://docs.docker.com/engine/installation/)
 - **it's recommended to use Docker signed out**; access to certain containers is sporadically blocked if signed in.
 This issue is being actively investigated.